freifunk/projects.freifunk.net-contents/collections/_faq/application_template.md

   Benefits to community networks, who would gain from your project?

-  * Deliverables - It is very important to list quantifiable results here e.g.
+  * Milestones - It is important to list quantifiable results here, e.g.,
-    * "Improve X modules in ways Y and Z."
+    * List of features, trackable commits
-    * "Write 3 new man pages for the new interfaces."
+    * Proof of Concept of a specific feature
-    * "Improve test coverage by writing X more unit/regression tests."
+    * Description of software tests and test coverage
-    * "Improve performance in FOO by X%."
+    * Performance prediction and proposal for the evaluation
- * Project Details - more detailed description.
+ * Project Details - more detailed description
- * Project Schedule - Please provide a rough timetable with milestones every 2 weeks.
+ * Project Schedule - provide a rough timetable with milestones for every 2 weeks
- * Availability - How many hours per week can you spend working on this?
-What other obligations do you have this summer?
+ * Availability - How do you plan to spend the designated work hours during the summer?

 After GSoC
 -----

 Do you have plans to continue with your project within the freifunk community after GSoC?
 ```